moldedbits/moldedbits.github.io/_posts/2015-09-11-android-picker-knob.md

 categories: Technical Android
 ---

-In a game we are building, we needed a custom widget that looks like the volume control knob of old.
+In a game we are building, we needed a custom widget that looks like the classic volume control knob.

 ![Picker knob][screenshot]

 We went ahead and built a custom view for this.
-The view itself is available as a library [here][github-page].
+The view itself is available as a [library][github-page].
 Below is a brief description of the creation process.

 #### Custom or Compound view?
 Android provides a wide array of widgets that can be combined to create most UI elements.
 It is always a good idea to reuse existing widgets in a [Compound View][compound-view] if possible.
 For the picker knob, existing widgets were not ideal.
 Custom view it was then.